martinphellwig/CaTDD/READ_ME.txt

 modules in your package to prevent different install version to break your application.
 So just copy the folder catdd into the folder where the other third party software components are and import from there.
-Please feel very discouraged to put this package in site-packages.
+Please do not put this package in site-packages.

 How do I use it?
 ----------------